whatmakeart/whatmakeart.github.io/content/sewing/convert-shirt-and-pants-to-jumpsuit-pattern.md

 - Add 1-2" for hems on the pants and sleeves, depending on your planned fabric’s thickness.
 - Cuffs and sleeve plackets can be added to the ends of sleeves for a more structured look.
-- Topstitching along seam lines such as the zipper, waistband, and sleeve cuffs adds durability and a polished appearance.
 - If you want to include pockets in your design (e.g., patch pockets, cargo pockets), be sure to account for the extra fabric needed for pockets and seam allowances.

 ### Finalize the Jumpsuit Block